-There are no average courses within our MSc programme.
+There are no average courses within our LLM programme.
 We are bound to provide an exceptional learning experience, and there is no better way to achieve this aim than with outstanding courses.
 They have been carefully crafted by experienced professors and are all meant to make you a more successful and efficient manager.

 There are no old-fashioned exams.
 Instead you are given real-life case studies and essays, which allow you to think critically about your company and your own career.
 All this might seem too glossy but there is one catch: we do not accept average candidates.
 Only individuals as outstanding as our values can find their way toward admission at the Robert Kennedy College.

 A not-for-credit induction module will be the starting point of the programme.
 The induction process is designed to familiarise you with the programme design, requirements and resources, as well as with the way online interaction, learning and grading will take place.
 After the induction you should be familiar with academic life, including academic writing, library services and library access, OnlineCampus access, and academic support services.

 INTERNATIONAL LAW OF THE SALE OF GOODS

 You will develop an in-depth understanding of the role of law in the sphere of international business transactions and acquire advanced knowledge, understanding and expertise in the law applicable to international agreements and their negotiation.
 You will develop a general range of transferable and generic skills in problem-solving and reasoning, negotiation, time-management and written and oral communication, as well as your capacity for critical analysis and logical thinking.